-A large number of representations have been received in relation to the application, with strong objections in relation to the increased numbers.
-This matter has been addressed as part of the officer's report.
+Following amendments, a small number of representations have been made, however as part of the original application a large number of representations were received, with strong objections in relation to the increased numbers.
+This matter has been addressed within this report and has been significantly reduced following the deferral of the application by the Strategic Planning Board.
 Many representations relate to the increased pressure housing will put on the road network, which is problematic in Knutsford.
-However the proposals are considered to be acceptable in relation to highways matters subject to mitigation to be delivered to ease pressure on Canute Place.
+However, the proposals are considered to be acceptable in relation to highways matters subject to mitigation to be delivered to ease pressure on Canute Place.
+Issues in relation to Green Belt encroachment and the need for appropriate transport infrastructure have also been addressed.

-There were also objections relating to flooding, loss of agricultural land, and particularly the impact on existing services such as doctors surgeries, and schools, which a site of 260 dwellings would inevitably do, however these matters can be effectively mitigated through financial contributions.
-Therefore are not reasons to withhold planning permission, especially in outline stage on an allocated site.
+There were also objections relating to flooding, loss of agricultural land, and particularly the impact on existing services such as doctors surgeries, and schools, which a site of 190 dwellings would inevitably do, however these matters can be effectively mitigated through financial contributions.
+Therefore these are not reasons to withhold planning permission, especially in outline stage on an allocated site.